adrybakov/rad-tools/docs/source/user-guide/module/exchange/index.rst

     The bond is added to the Hamiltonian, but no atom is explicitly added to the crystal.
-    You can skip the atom addition if you are using :py:class:`.Atom` instances, not the string literals in the :py:meth:`.ExchangeHamiltonian.add_bond` method.
+    You can skip the atom addition if you are using :py:class:`.Atom` instances, not the string literals in the :py:meth:`.SpinHamiltonian.add_bond` method.
     The atom will be silently added to the system.
     When string literal is used, atom object is extracted from the exchange Hamiltonian, thus it has to be explicitly added first: